Bhupesh-V/Bhupesh-V.github.io/interview.md

 <!-- omit from toc -->
 ## Disclaimers

-- This document is only meant to be read by folks who take the final decision in hiring me. i.e, Senior/Staff Devs, EMs, CTOs, Founders, etc. It would be great if you read this very early in the hiring process.
+- This document is only meant to be read by folks who take the final decision in hiring me & have an engineering background. i.e, Senior/Staff Devs, EMs, CTOs, Founders, etc. It would be great if you read this very early in the hiring process.
 These are not HR questions.
-- This is a live document, if this was shared to you by me, assume it's the latest version.
+- This is a live document, i.e the responses will change with time.
+If this was shared to you by me, assume it's the latest version.
-- For everyone else on the internet, feel free to steal questions but avoid copying my answers.
-Interviewers are not dumb, they will know whether you are putting your money where your mouth is or not.
-- If the interviewer isn't aware about this document, you can very well assume that I am going to read answers from this document.
-So, it's better to ask questions that are not listed here.

 <!-- omit from toc -->
 ## Questions